You have questions – I have answers.

 Do you work with kids?

 Sure do!
 Kids like me, and I like them.
-Generally, the children I work with are over ten years old.
+Generally, the children I work with are over twelve years old.

 When working with children, I use a combination of talk therapy, play therapy techniques, mindfulness practices, and creative expression.